dawapaljor/sft-report/src/pages/content/0-report.md

 Among the serious incidents reported or recorded that day were these:

-- an assault on Chinese activist Wang Wei outside the St Regis;
+- an assault on Chinese activist Wang Wei outside the St.Regis;
 - harassment of Tibetan activist Tsela Zoksang and the Tibetan protesters accompanying her as she climbed a flagpole outside the Hyatt Regency;
 - an attack on four Tibetan activists in a parking garage across from the Hyatt Regency by a group of 10 to 15 men;
 - an attack on Hong Kong and Tibetan protesters at the designated protest area that had been set up for them by police across from the Hyatt Regency;